ChidiRnweke/TalkingCode/docs/backend/index.md

 ## Introduction

-This documentation is focused on the backend of the ChatGITpt project.
+This documentation is focused on the backend of the TalkingCode project.
 The backend is a FastAPI application that serves the endpoints for the frontend.
 The backend is responsible for handling the requests from the frontend, processing the requests, and returning the responses.
 The backend is also responsible for interacting with the database and the external APIs.

 ## Structure